OpenNebula/docs/source/operation/network_management/security_groups.rst

 Security Groups define firewall rules to be applied to Virtual Machines.

 .. warning::
     Security groups is not supported for OpenvSwitch.
-In vCenter environments, NSX is mandatory to enable Security Groups funcitonality.
+In vCenter environments, NSX is mandatory to enable Security Groups functionality.

 .. _security_groups_requirements: